-As if the two men had heard Davidson’s inquiry, the white and black haired suits came over from the black Cadillac, synchronic and robotic in their movements, so quick in their stride that Clark didn’t even have time to answer the Deputy before the two men were upon them.
+As if the two men had heard Davidson’s inquiry, the suits came over from the black Cadillac, synchronic and robotic in their movements, so quick in their stride that Clark didn’t even have time to answer the Deputy before the two men were upon them.

 The one with jet-black hair spoke to Davidson first, “Good evening.
 Are you the officer in charge?”

 The man’s voice was as mechanical as his movements.

 Davidson raised his chin and straightened his posture.
 His tone became firm.
 “I’m the Deputy of this county, gentlemen.
 And who might you be?”